 - Eat healthier fats.
 Saturated fats, especially from meats, are associated with an increased risk of diabetes and heart disease.
 Plant oils, such as extra-virgin olive oil and canola oil, carry less risk, while omega-3 fats, such as those found in walnuts, flax seeds and some fish, are actually healthy for you

 You also might want to consider trying intermittent fasting, a type of eating pattern which has been shown to be beneficial for people with prediabetes.
 In one study of prediabetic men,16 study participants followed an intermittent fasting schedule of eating between 8 a.m. and 2 p.m. for five weeks.
 After the study period, the participants showed improved insulin sensitivity and other measures of metabolic health, as well as lowered blood pressure and less oxidative stress.
 Interestingly, they also experienced less hunger in the evening.

 Jenny Craig’s Rapid Results program integrates time-restricted feeding, a type of intermittent fasting, where you eat over a 12-hour time frame and refrain from food for the following 12-hours (which includes sleep) to let your body’s cells rejuvenate.
 This allows you to eat in accordance with your circadian rhythm, where you’ll be working with your body by consuming the majority of your calories when your metabolism is working most optimally.

 We hope you’ve been inspired to take steps to help prevent yourself from developing prediabetes.
 And if you have already been diagnosed with the condition, remember that you have the power to help reverse prediabetes — and avoid diabetes at the same time.

 If you’re ready to focus on improving your diet and lifestyle, Jenny Craig can help!
 We even offer a Type 2 Diabetes weight loss plan.
-Click here to set up a free appointment with a personal weight loss consultant to discuss your goals and start working towards a healthier you!
+Click here to view our plans and contact us to discuss your goals and start working towards a healthier you!